carmencrincoli/ResiliencyDemo/documentation/ARCHITECTURE.md

 ## 🏗️ Architecture

-The application consists of 5 virtual machines deployed on Azure Local:
+The application consists of 4 virtual machines and a native Azure Local load balancer:

 ```
                                     ┌─────────────────┐
                                     │  Load Balancer  │
-                                    │     (NGINX)     │
+                                    │  (Azure Local)  │
                                     │  192.168.2.111  │
                                     └────────┬────────┘
                                              │